pycom/pycom-documentation/content/gettingstarted/programming/safeboot.md

 If powering up normally or upon pressing the reset button, a Pycom module will boot into standard mode; the `boot.py` file will be executed first, followed by `main.py`.
 It is possible to alter the boot procedure of the module by tying certain pins `high` or `low` when the module boots.

-## Bootloader

-If you updated your device before using it, you have already put the device into bootloader mode.
-This is achieved by connecting `G23` to `GND` while the device boots.
-If you used a Pysense/Pytrack to update, it did this automatically for you.
-You only need to put your Pycom module into bootloader mode if you are updating its firmware, or are programming your own low level code.
-This is not required if you are updating your MicroPython code.

 ## Safe Boot

 Some times the code you have written will prevent you gaining access to the REPL or prevent you updating your code.
 Some example may be: